sciZer0/7/v/README.md

 <h1>5 &nbspVoting System</h1>

-The Vote Blockchain is a DAO-style  blockchain leveraging all benefits of DAO.
+The Vote Blockchain is a DAO-style  blockchain leveraging all benefits of DAO culture.

 Including such ones as voting on funding common goods and retaining the Voter's personal achievements in the  SBT/NFT.